-The capacity plate is under the overhead guard.
+The capacity plate is on a console in the operator area.
 It contains:

+- Serial number

-- Truck serial number - Capacity information (load, load center and lift height) - Truck type (a fire safety rating) - Truck weight with battery (does not include load)
+- Capacity information (load, load center and lift height)

+- Truck type (a fire safety rating)

+- Truck Weight, Less Load, with Max. battery, and Attachment ± 5 %

+- Attachment information (if any)

+- Mast collapsed height